davesheinbein/ui-kit-modern/src/components/Graphs/Explanation.md

 ## Overview

-The `Graphs` folder implements a unified, configuration-driven graph/chart system for React applications.
+The `Graphs` folder implements a , configuration-driven graph/chart system for React applications.
 It supports a wide variety of graph types (bar, line, area, pie, doughnut, radar, scatter, composed, analytics, dashboard, stats, and more) using a single, DRY component and factory pattern.
 The system is designed for flexibility, rapid development, and visual consistency, with support for custom color schemes, responsive layouts, and advanced configuration.

 ## Key Files